Unfortunately, there is no specific passing score for the PTCB test.

 What is the minimum passing score for the PTCB exam?

-OK, so there is no way of knowing exactly how many questions you need to answer correctly in order to get that all-important pass mark.
+There is no way of knowing exactly how many questions you need to answer to get that all-important pass mark.

 But there is a passing scaled score.